sparrowcode/PermissionsKit/README.md

 ## Apple Review

 Apple changed its review guidelines in June 2021.
 When requesting permissions, apps should require users to always request and make a decision whether to allow or decline the permission.
-For this reason, the close button in `SPPermissions` is hidden by default.
+For this reason, the close button in `PermissionsKit` is hidden by default.
 If you want to force show the close button, run the following code:

 ```swift
 // Show & hide close button